syncfusion-content/document-processing-docs/Document-Processing/PDF/Conversions/HTML-To-PDF/NET/Convert-HTML-to-PDF-in-Azure-App-Service-Windows.md

 {% endhighlight %}
 {% endtabs %}

-Step 7: Add a new action method named ExportToPDF in the HomeController.cs file and include the following code example to convert HTML to PDF document in *HomeController.cs*.
+Step 7: Add a new action method named ConvertToPdf in the HomeController.cs file and include the following code example to convert HTML to PDF document in *HomeController.cs*.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}

-public IActionResult ExportToPDF()
+public IActionResult ConvertToPdf()
 {
     //Initialize HTML to PDF converter.
     HtmlToPdfConverter htmlConverter = new HtmlToPdfConverter(HtmlRenderingEngine.Cef);